TinaFusek/TinaFusek/README.md

-# Martina Fusková — AI engineer · knowledge graphs · evaluation
+# Martina Fuskova, PhD — AI engineer · knowledge graphs · evaluation

 **I build systems that show their work, and the instruments that check whether they actually did it.**